1390541332zz/School_Archive/readme.md

 Prerequisites:

-* You have completed ``Exercise 01: Setup`` and have a working installation of VirtualBpx and Vagrant
+* You have completed ``Exercise 01: Setup`` and have a working installation of VirtualBox and Vagrant
 * You have read through the [Vagrant Getting Started](https://www.vagrantup.com/docs/getting-started/) guide.

 Steps: